anjackson/codex/content/patterns/assessing_actions.md

 #### Patching Buggy Binaries at The National Archives

-As part of a digitization project at the UK's National Archives, an unfortunate bug in the JPEG2000 software they were using created some minor errors in their image files while updating the embedded metadata.
+As part of a digitisation project at the UK's National Archives, an unfortunate bug in the JPEG2000 software they were using created some minor errors in their image files while updating the embedded metadata.

 A small program was created to fix the files, but on it's own, this broke the chain of authenticity back to the checksum supplied with the original files.
 To resolve this, they compared the fixed and original JP2 files and stored a patch file that records the difference between the two files.
 This patch file can be combined with the repaired file to precisely reverse the repair, at which point the checksum chain can be verified.